• Skip to primary navigation

 sweet potato casserole dessert with pecans

 Granny Eva was my American grandmother on my mother's side, and she was known for her desserts.
 Granny's sweet potato casserole with pecans doesn't disappoint and has been in the family for five decades.
+There's something about sweet potatoes and pumpkin (like this pumpkin olive oil cake) that reminds me of the holidays.

 This is THE recipe I wait for when Thanksgiving rolls around.
 My plate is mostly half sweet potato souffle, and I'm warming up leftovers (if there are any) for days after.
 This recipe is so delicious and easy to reheat.